mgierw/auto-foe/README.md

 Runs on the newest node.js server.

 ## Getting started
-First of you need to provide your account settings in file ``userdata/settings.json``.
+First of all you need to provide your account settings in file ``userdata/settings.json``.
 After that run server by typing:
 ```
 node server-start.js
 ```